How to Get the Most Out of Your Solar System

 In winter, solar output is lower, so aim for 11am–2pm.

-That means running energy-hungry appliances—like the dishwasher, washing machine, or pool pump—during those windows.
+That means running energy-hungry appliances—like the clothes dryer, dishwasher, washing machine, or pool pump—during those windows.
 If you often need more power in the evenings, it may be worth adding a battery to your system.

 Monitor your System’s Performance